IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   be based on a **common data model** and these data must be **readily available** at the point of service.

-- To ensure **patient safety**, CCG actors must ensure that **all** relevant care recommendations are actioned during a care encounter;
+- In the interests of **patient safety**, CCG actors must ensure that **all** relevant care recommendations are presented to a practitioner during a care encounter;
   nothing can be **inadvertently missed** during concurrent execution of multiple CCGs.

-- To meet **adherence** to relevant software-as-a-medical-device (**SaMD**) regulations, CCG artefacts and CCG processing engines must be **conformance-testable**.
+- To meet **adherence** to relevant software-as-a-medical-device (**SaMD**) regulations, CCG artefacts and transaction processing workflows must be **conformance-testable**.

-Progress **has** been made over the last five years as HL7 and IHE have collaborated on the CCG Gemini Project.
-In this timeframe, the **HL7 CPG-on-FHIR IG**[^2] (Implementation Guide) has been developed and is completing its second ballot.
-This IG describes how a CCG may be defined using the FHIR standard.
-The role of the IHE CCG Profile is to leverage this specification and to **constrain it to address the challenges**, as noted above, associated with broadly scaling conformance-testable, concurrently executable CCGs in both OECD[^3] and LMIC[^4] contexts.
+Significant progress has been made by HL7 and IHE as collaborators on the CCG Gemini Project.
+The **HL7 CPG-on-FHIR IG**[^2] (Implementation Guide) has been developed and has completed multiple ballots.
+This HL7 IG describes how a CCG may be defined using the FHIR standard.
+In a complementary way, the role of the IHE CCG Profile is to leverage this underlying HL7 specification and to **constrain** it to address the challenges, as noted above, associated with broadly scaling conformance-testable, concurrently executable CCGs in both OECD[^3] and LMIC[^4] contexts.